sheylaulya/sheylaulya/README.md

 **`Web and Mobile App Developer`**

-hi there everyone My name is Sheyla Aulya, and I was born in Jakarta on March 24, 2006.
+Hi there my name is Sheyla Aulya, and I was born in Jakarta on March 24, 2006.
 I've had a passion for programming since I was 15 years old.
 I recently begin my journey as a front-end developer but am working toward becoming a full-stack developer.
 I enjoy discovering new things.

 <hr>